chris-bingham/gatsby-starter-netlify-cms/src/pages/test/index.md

 ---
 templateKey: 'test-page'
-path: /test
+path: /tests
-title: TEST TEST TEST
+title: Our Coffee
 image: /img/jumbotron.jpg
 heading: What we offer
 description: >-
   Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
-We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
+We take coffee testion, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
 intro: